 Day 6: Birding Leymebamba all day.
 Gray-breasted Mountain-Toucan and Purple-throated Sunangel

-We shall explore the temperate forests of Atuen valley for Gray-breasted Mountain-Toucan, Northern Mountain Cacique, Red-hooded Tanager and Peruvian, Buff-throated and Rufous-backed Treehunter.
+We shall explore the temperate forests of Atuen valley for Gray-breasted Mountain-Toucan, Northern Mountain Cacique, Red-hooded Tanager and Peruvian Treehunter (also known as Buff-throated or Rufous-backed Treehunter).
 There are good tanager flocks that are easy to see.
 Andean Condor is often seen in the area.
 The afternoon will be spent in the lovely gardens of Kenticafe looking for hummingbirds such as Purple-throated Sunangel, Rainbow Starfrontlet and Sword-billed Hummingbird.
 Nigh in Leimebamba.

 Day 7: Drive to Jaen.
 Koepcke's Screech-Owl and Marañon Crescentchest.

 Predawn start to Chillo for Koepcke's Screech-Owl and selected stops along the Utucubamba river for Speckle-chested Piculet, Buff-bellied Tanager, Marañon Spinetail, Marañon form of Black-capped Sparrow, Marañon form of Speckle-chested Wren until we get to Jaen.

 Birding near Jaen in the afternoon for Marañon Crescentchest, Marañon Slaty-Antshrike and Chinchipe Spinetail, Also perhaps the Marañon subspecies of the Peruvian Screech-Owl.
 All these ssp are potential and even likely future splits.
 Night in Jaen.

 Day 8: Jaen to Pomaocochas.
 Little Inca-Finch and Marvelous Spatuletail